ayu2805/CAS/README.md

 Customised Arch Setup

 This is basic DE and Tools installation script.
-Necessary packages have been installed you have to mannually change the themes in the settings.
+Necessary packages will be installed but you have to mannually change the themes in the settings.
-This script was made with keeping in mind that user have already installed almost pure arch via Endeavour OS.
+This script was created taking into account that the user has already installed almost pure Arch via Endeavor OS.

 # Packages Installed:
    * xorg